ryugibo/Docs-UnrealEngine-Angelscript/content/cpp-bindings/precompiled-data.md

 You can copy this folder into your project's source folder and then rebuild the `.exe` for your game in the appropriate configuration.

+When including the `AS_JITTED_CODE/` folder in your project ensure that the module that it's being included it has `AngelscriptCode` as a dependency, i.e. within your project's Build.cs file.

 Using the new `.exe` compiled with the included `AS_JITTED_CODE/` and in combination with the `PrecompiledScript.Cache` file will let the angelscript plugin automatically run the correct optimized C++ code when executing angelscript.